 If exams are scheduled outside of our testing hours, students with disabilities contact the instructor to discuss alternative arrangements.

-Security: Disability Services understands the academic rigors and safety measure that instructors undertake in administrating their exams.
+Security: Disability Services understands the academic rigors and safety measures that instructors undertake in administrating their exams.
 We take test security very seriously.
-We will report to the instructor when we observe a student using any unauthorized materials or resouces during an exam.
+We will report to the instructor when we observe a student using any unauthorized materials or resources during an exam.
 We also stop an exam at any time if academic dishonesty is witnessed.

 - 12 seats in the reduced distraction testing rooms